FORMALDEHYDE – a gas pollutant.

 Formaldehyde is a naturally occurring substance in our atmosphere.
 Sources include from digestion processes in animals and humans.

-Here at Habitat Property Services, we can test for formaldehyde from $50 per room.
+Here at Habitat Property Services, we can test for formaldehyde from $225 in gst for three or four rooms in a house.
 Best testing conditions are if the room is closed up for several hours before testing.
-The test takes about 45 minutes.
+The testing takes about one two two hours.

 Where does it come from?